sdowding/resume/README.md

 # 💁‍♂️ Scott Dowding

-*I'm a Software Developer (and amature runner) living life in Toronto* 🇨🇦 dowding@gmail.com
+*I'm a Software Developer (and amateur runner) living life in Toronto* 🇨🇦 dowding@gmail.com

 ## 👨‍💻 What I'm up to

-These days I'm putting my 21+ years of experience to work upleveling KOHO's tech processes and building a string engineering culture.
+These days I'm putting my 21 years of experience to work upleveling KOHO's tech processes and building a strong engineering culture.
 Since joining KOHO I have streamlined the deployment and test automation processes enabling each team to deploy to prod several times a day.

-Aside from that "side hustle" my main duties revolve around designing and implimnenting soltions that enable payments.
+Aside from that "side hustle" my main duties revolve around designing and implementing solutions that enable payments.
 Think taping your credit card, or getting your paycheque direct deposited.
-Those solutions are mission-critical APIs written in Go and deployed to AWS.
+Those services are mission-critical APIs written in Go and deployed on AWS.

 ## 💪 My toolbox

-`Go / Golang`, `JavaScript (ES6)`, `express`, `React`, `JSON`, `XML`, `CSS`, `REST`, `Unit Testing / TDD`, `PostgreSQL`, `C#`, `Jenkins`, `OpenAPI/Swagger`, `GitHub`, `Google Search`
+`Go / Golang`, `JavaScript (ES6)`, `express`, `React`, `JSON`, `XML`, `CSS`, `REST`, `Unit Testing / TDD`, `PostgreSQL`, `C#`, `Jenkins`, `OpenAPI/Swagger`, `GitHub`, `DataDog`, `⭐️ Google Search`

 ## 💅 My passions